 • Con artists attempt to charge veterans for access to their service records or for government forms.
 Veterans can get this material for free from the Department of Veterans Affairs (VA) or the National Archives.

 In another benefits scheme, unscrupulous advisers sell older veterans on plans to boost their pensions by investing in financial products that make it appear they have fewer assets.
 The advisers often do not warn veterans that the moves could disqualify them from other government help, including Medicaid, and strictly limit their access to their money.

-Other scams are examples of “affinity fraud,” in which crooks pose as veterans, or representatives of organizations that support them, to gain access and trust:
+Other scams are examples of “affinity fraud,” in which crooks pose as veterans, or representatives of organizations that support them, to gain access and trust.
+For example:

 - An unsolicited call purporting to be from the VA requests personal information like your Social Security number.
-The VA will never ask for personal data by phone, text or email.
+The VA will not ask for personal data by phone, text or email.

 - An unsolicited call or online message offers to help you increase your benefits or access little-known government programs.

 - You get a high-pressure fundraising call from a veterans charity you have not previously supported or interacted with.

 - A job ad recruits veterans for “previously undisclosed” federal government posts.

 - Do hang up if you get an unsolicited call that purports to be from the VA.

 - Do check the credentials of investment advisers who tout schemes to get you additional benefits.
 Consult your state’s securities regulator or use the Financial Industry Regulatory Authority’s BrokerCheck tool.